Magyartanulas/magyartanulas.github.io/README.md

 ### What's new?

-* Added first version of section 1
+* Added first version of sections 1 - 6

 ### Progression Route